-7.6.1 FutureGen 2.0
+7.7.1 FutureGen 2.0

-In Docket No. 12-0544, the Commission approved inclusion of FutureGen 2.0 as a retrofit clean coal resource starting in the 2017 delivery year.139 A recent Illinois Appellate Court ruling on the appeal of the Commission's Final Order in Docket No. 12-0544 may provide additional certainty for the project's development.140 On July 22, 2014, the appellate court upheld the Commission's decision to require ComEd and Ameren to recover FutureGen sourcing agreement costs through a competitively-neutral retail distribution charge applicable to all utility distribution customers (including ARES customers).
-While it is not yet known whether the appellants will appeal this decision to the Illinois Supreme Court, the opinion favorably addresses a significant potential obstacle to FutureGen's continued development.
+In Docket No. 12-0544, the Commission approved inclusion of FutureGen 2.0 as a retrofit clean coal resource starting in the 2017 delivery year.
+155 A recent Illinois Appellate Court ruling on the appeal of the Commission's Final Order in Docket No. 12-0544 may provide additional certainty for the project's development.
+156 On July 22, 2014, the appellate court upheld the Commission's decision to require ComEd and Ameren Illinois to recover FutureGen sourcing agreement costs through a competitively-neutral retail distribution charge applicable to all utility distribution customers (including ARES customers).